NPHardass/WritingPatterns/README.md

 **Prerequisites**
 - Node.js installed
-- Data available locally (ask the authors if you need data)
+- Use your own data or download and unzip the data file found under data/

 **To run the code**
 - navigate into the project folder